ToshioCP/Gtk4-tutorial/src/sec13.src.md

 `open_clicked`, `new_clicked` and `save_clicked` just call corresponding notebook page functions.
 `close_clicked` is a bit complicated.

-- 22-25: If there's only one page, closing the last page is considered that it also close the top level window and quit the application.
+- 22-25: If there's only one page, we need to close the top level window and quit the application.
-Therefore, it gets the top level window and call `gtk_window_destroy`.
+First, get the top level window and call `gtk_window_destroy`.
 - 26-28: Otherwise, it removes the current page.

 ## meson.build

 @@@ tfe5/meson.build

-This file is just modified the source file names.
+In this file, just the source file names are modified.